What is Recursive Function?

 Python has restrictions against the problem of overflow.
 Python is not optimized for tail recursion, and uncontrolled recursion causes a stack overflow.

 “sys.getrecursionlimit()” function would tell you the limit for recursion.

 The recursion limit can be changed but not recommended; it could be dangerous.

 Conclusion – Python Recursive Function

 - Recursion is a handy solution for some problems like tree traversal and other problems.

-- Python is not a functional programing language and we can see recursion stack is not that optimized as compared to iteration.
+- Python is not a functional programing language, and we can see recursion stack is not that optimized as compared to iteration.

-- We should use iteration in our algorithm as its more optimized in Python and gives you better speed.
+- We should use iteration in our algorithm as it’s more optimized in Python and gives you better speed.

-This is a guide to Recursive Function in Python.
-Here we discuss What is Recursive Function, Recursive function in Python, Algorithm for factorial, etc. You can also go through our other suggested articles to learn more–
+This is a guide to the Recursive Function in Python.
+Here we discuss What is Recursive Function, a Recursive function in Python, Algorithm for factorial, etc. You can also go through our other suggested articles to learn more–